 #7.
 Bhavit Sheth, Harsh Jain (Dream11)

-Bhavit Sheth and Harsh Jain co-founded Dream11 in 2008, introducing fantasy sports to India.
-The platform gained immense popularity, especially with the rise of the Indian Premier League (IPL).
-By 2024, Dream11 is valued at INR 66,500 crore.
-Headquartered in Mumbai, it dominates the fantasy sports industry, with millions of active users.
-Sheth and Jain have successfully navigated regulatory challenges and expanded Dream11’s offerings beyond cricket to include football, basketball, and more.
+Bhavit Sheth and Harsh Jain founded Dream11 in 2008 and introduced fantasy sports to India.
+The platform became extremely popular especially with the rise of Indian Premier League (IPL).
+By 2024 Dream11 is valued at INR 66,500 crore.
+Based in Mumbai, it is the leader in fantasy sports with millions of active users.
+Sheth and Jain have navigated regulatory challenges and expanded Dream11 beyond cricket to football, basketball and more.

 #8.
 Nithin Kamath, Nikhil Kamath (Zerodha)

-Nithin and Nikhil Kamath launched Zerodha in 2010, disrupting India’s brokerage industry with zero-commission trading.
-The platform has democratized investing, making stock market participation easier for retail investors.
-As of 2024, Zerodha is valued at INR 64,800 crore, with a 28% growth.
-Based in Bengaluru, Zerodha has introduced multiple innovations like Varsity, an educational platform for investors, and Coin, a direct mutual fund investment service.
-The Kamath brothers continue to lead India’s fintech revolution.
+Nithin and Nikhil Kamath launched Zerodha in 2010 and disrupted the Indian brokerage industry with zero-commission trading.
+They have democratized investing and made stock market participation easier for retail investors.
+As of 2024, Zerodha is worth INR 64,800 crore with a 28% growth.
+Based in Bengaluru, Zerodha has introduced Varsity, an educational platform for investors and Coin, a direct mutual fund investment service.
+The Kamath brothers are leading the fintech revolution in India.

 #9.
 Harshil Mathur, Shashank Kumar (Razorpay)

-Harshil Mathur and Shashank Kumar co-founded Razorpay in 2014, providing seamless payment solutions for businesses.
-The company has grown into a fintech leader, offering services such as payment gateways, banking solutions, and credit lines for businesses.
-By 2024, Razorpay is valued at INR 62,400 crore.
-Headquartered in Bengaluru, Razorpay has played a crucial role in enabling digital transactions across India, fostering growth in the digital economy.
+Harshil Mathur and Shashank Kumar co-founded Razorpay in 2014 and provided payment solutions for businesses.
+The company has grown to become a fintech leader offering payment gateways, banking solutions and credit lines for businesses.
+As of 2024, Razorpay is worth INR 62,400 crore.
+Based in Bengaluru, Razorpay has enabled digital transactions across India and has been a growth engine for the digital economy.

 Read Also: Best Algo Trading Platforms for 2025: A Game Changer for Traders